 The Badlands at Dawn

 (Rapid City to Badlands National Park: 55 minutes via I-90 E)

-The next morning, we were up well before dawn to head back to the Badlands to experience its famous sunrise.
+The next morning on our road trip, we were up well before dawn to head back to the Badlands to experience its famous sunrise.

 After parking our car, we walked out on a boardwalk that wound around grass clumps and rocks for a few a few hundred feet.
 We passed one prominent sign that read “Beware Rattlesnakes!”
 At the end of the boardwalk, where we stepped back onto the rock-strewn moonscape, I saw another.
 “Baddest of the Badlands,” it read, “Beyond this point, self-reliance is key.”